danoko/JavaCalculator/README.md

 # JavaCalculator
 Simple calculator with GUI
-Project originally written in netbeans 8.0.2 with java version 1.8.0_101
+Project originally written in netbeans 8.0.2 with &nbsp;
+java version 1.8.0_101

 Features: